DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### How are DeFi protocols governed?

-- [x]  Most of the DeFi protocols are governed by native token holders of the protocol who vote on proposals to update or enhance the protocol.
+- [x]  Most of the DeFi protocols are governed by native token holders of the protocol who vote on proposals to update or enhance the protocol
-- [ ]  DeFi protocols are governed by lenders.
+- [ ]  DeFi protocols are governed by lenders
-- [ ]  DeFi protocols are governed by group of banks.
+- [ ]  DeFi protocols are governed by group of banks
-- [ ]  DeFi protocols are governed by a diverse group of selected people from around the world.
+- [ ]  DeFi protocols are governed by a diverse group of selected people from around the world

-Hint: NoHint
+Hint: Native token holders

-Explanation: Most of the DeFi protocols are governed by native token holders of the protocol.
-Token holders vote on different proposals to update or enhance the protocol.
+Explanation: Most of the DeFi protocols are governed by the native token holders of the protocol.
+Token holders vote on different proposals to update or enhance the protocol - something that isn't possible with traditional finance.
+Traditional finance is instead governed by higher authorities within the institutions.

 Sub Topics: lending-borrowing-DeFi

 ---

-##### What are the advantages of DeFi protocols over traditional finance?
+##### What are the benefits of using DeFi protocols for lending and borrowing?

-- [x]  DeFi's are resistant to censorship
+- [x]  DeFi's are resistant to censorship, hence anyone can participate in lending and borrowing on these platforms
 - [x]  DeFi protocols are automated using smart contracts
 - [x]  DeFi's are transparent hence no hidden fees are involved in DeFi protocols
 - [x]  DeFi eliminates the need for middlemen, which can increase the profitability of lenders

-Hint: NoHint
+Hint: Decentralized and transparent

-Explanation: DeFi's are resistant to censorship and transparent.
-No hidden fees are involved in DeFi's.
-DeFi protocols are automated using smart contracts.
-DeFi eliminates the need for middlemen, which can increase the profitability of lenders.
+Explanation: Decentralized finance protocols are unique in that they're resistant to censorship and more transparent than traditional financial institutions.
+With DeFi, there are no hidden fees involved because the protocols are automated using smart contracts.
+This also eliminates the need for middlemen, which can in turn increase the profitability of lenders.

 Sub Topics: lending-borrowing-DeFi

 ---

-##### What are the drawbacks of traditonal finance?
+##### In what basis personal loans are offered in traditional finance?

-- [x]  Traditional financial institutions tend to take a large cut of the interest from borrowers, acting as a middleman between them and the lenders.
+- [x]  Credit score
-- [ ]  Lending and borrowing using traditional financial systems is exceedingly risky.
+- [ ]  Loan-to-value
-- [x]  With traditional finance, users are limited to sending transactions only up to a certain amount, and cross-border transactions can cause significant losses in capital.
+- [x]  Income level
-- [ ]  None of these
+- [ ]  Healthfactor

-Hint: NoHint
+Hint: Credit score

-Explanation: Traditional financial institutions tend to take a large cut of the interest from borrowers, acting as a middleman between lenders and borrowers.
-Transaction limits are imposed on users.
+Explanation: Traditional financial institutions offer loans based on an individual's credit score, income level, and repayment capacity.
+The primary condition for personal loans from these lenders is to maintain a high credit score.

 Sub Topics: lending-borrowing-tradFi